nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 **Q**: If I exit the program, will all my existing cards be saved?

 **A**: Yes!
-All your subjects, cards and scores are saved.
+All your subjects, cards, events and scores are saved.
 To ensure that your data is not lost, do not delete the folder called 'data' that is created when you first run the program.

 <hr>